-Did you play the Sega Genesis in the early 90’s?
-If so you can thank
+Did you play the Sega Genesis in the 1990’s?

 Tom Kalinske was the President and CEO of Sega Of America from 1990-1996.
 Before Sega, he held CEO positions at both Mattel and Matchbox.
 During his time at Sega, his aggressive marketing decisions such as the famous “Sega Scream” TV campaign were key elements in breaking Nintendo’s dominance of the video game industry.

 Tom was kind enough to do an interview with us.

 1. At Mattel, you revived the Barbie and Hot Wheels brands, as well as launching Masters of the Universe.
 What did you attribute to that success?